tomas-fryza/avr-course/lab4-lcd/README.md

    └── platformio.ini  // Project Configuration File
    ```

-   1. Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/include/lcd.h) to `lcd.h`
+   1. Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/library/include/lcd.h) to `lcd.h`
-   2. Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/include/lcd_definitions.h) to `lcd_definitions.h`
+   2. Copy/paste [header file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/library/include/lcd_definitions.h) to `lcd_definitions.h`
-   3. Copy/paste [library source file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/labs/library/lcd.c) to `lcd.c`
+   3. Copy/paste [library source file](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/library/lcd.c) to `lcd.c`

-6. Go through the `lcd_definitions.h` and `main.c` files and make sure you understand each line.
+7. Go through the `lcd_definitions.h` and `main.c` files and make sure you understand each line.
 Build and upload the code to Arduino Uno board.

+8. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/avr-course/master/lab4-lcd/main.c) to `LAB4-LCD > src > main.c` source file.

-7. Use library functions `lcd_gotoxy()`, `lcd_puts()`, `lcd_putc()` and display strings/characters on the LCD as shown in the figure bellow.
+9. Use library functions `lcd_gotoxy()`, `lcd_puts()`, `lcd_putc()` and display strings/characters on the LCD as shown in the figure bellow.
 Explanation: You will later display the square of seconds at position "a", the process bar at "b", and the rotating text at position "c".
 Note, there is a non-blinking cursor after letter "c".

    ![LCD screenshot](images/screenshot_lcd_init.png)

 > **Note:** The figure above was created by online [LCD Display Screenshot Generator](http://avtanski.net/projects/lcd/).

-8. Use the PB2 pin to control the back-light of the LCD screen.
+10. Use the PB2 pin to control the back-light of the LCD screen.
 (Optionally: Create a new library function for this purpose.)

-<a name="part4"></a>
+<a name="part3"></a>

-## Part 4: Stopwatch
+## Part 3: Stopwatch

 1. Use Timer/Counter2 16-ms overflow and update the stopwatch LCD value approximately every 100&nbsp;ms (6 x 16 ms = 100 ms) as explained in the previous lab.
 Display tenths of a second only in the form `00:00.tenths`, ie let the stopwatch counts from `00:00.0` to `00:00.9` and then starts again.
 Update LCD values within the forever loop in `main` function when global flag variable `update_lcd_stopwatch` is equal to `1`.